mari4kaa/SelfAssessment/Skills/JavaScript.md

   - Object: 🙋 explained
   - this: 🙋 explained
   - arrow function: 🙋 explained
-  - async function: 🖐️ used
+  - async function: 🙋 explained
   - call: 🖐️ used
   - bind: 🖐️ used
-  - apply: 👂 heard
+  - apply: 🎓 known
   - instanceof: 🖐️ used
   - ...spread: 🙋 explained
   - ...rest: 🙋 explained
   - typeof: 🙋 explained
   - destructuring: 🙋 explained
-  - generator: 👂 heard
+  - generator: 🖐️ used
   - iterator: 🖐️ used
-  - async generator: 🎓 known
+  - async generator: 🖐️ used
   - async iterator: 🖐️ used
   - chaining: 🖐️ used
   - optional chaining